yanx27/Pointnet_Pointnet2_pytorch/README.md

 | PointNet++ (Official) | **91.9** |
 | PointNet++ (Pytorch) | 91.8 |

-* Train Pointnet with 0.001 learning rate in SGD, 24 batchsize and 141 epochs can gain the results above.
+* Training Pointnet with 0.001 learning rate in SGD, 24 batchsize and 141 epochs.
-* Train Pointnet++ with 0.001 learning rate in SGD, 12 batchsize and 45 epochs can gain the results above.
+* Training Pointnet++ with 0.001 learning rate in SGD, 12 batchsize and 45 epochs.

 ## Part Segmentation
 ### PointNet